bertrand-benoit/pyTaskWDevops/README.md

 ## Contributing
 Don't hesitate to [contribute](https://opensource.guide/how-to-contribute/) or to contact me if you want to improve the project.
-You can [report issues or request features](https://github.com/bertrand-benoit/pyTaskWDevops/issues) and propose [pull requests](https://github.com/bertrand-benoit/pyTaskWDevops/pulls).
+You can [report issues or request features](https://gitlab.com/bertrand-benoit/pyTaskWDevops/issues) and propose [merge requests](https://gitlab.com/bertrand-benoit/pyTaskWDevops/merge_requests).

 ## Versioning
 The versioning scheme we use is [SemVer](http://semver.org/).